loopbackio/loopback-datasource-juggler/docs/datasource-connector.md

 DataSource is a factory for model classes.
 DataSource connected with specific database or other backend system using connector.

+    var ds = new DataSource('memory');
+    var User = ds.define('User', {
+        name: String,
+        bio: String,
+        approved: Boolean,
+        joinedAt: Date,
+        age: Number
+    });

-All model classes within single datasource shares same connector type and one database connection.
-But it's possible to use more than one datasource to connect with different databases.
+All model classes within single data source shares same connector type and one database connection or connection pool.
+But it's possible to use more than one data source to connect with different databases.

-### Data Access Object
+Alternatively, a plain model constructor created from `ModelBuilder` can be attached a `DataSource`.

+    var ds = new DataSource('memory');
+    User.attachTo(ds); // The CRUD methods will be mixed into the User constructor

+What behaviors does data source add to the model?
+The methods are contributed by the underlying connector through the data access object.

+### Injecting behaviors to the model

-#### Connecting to database
+### Connecting to database

 DataSource connecting to database automatically.
 Once connection established dataSource object emit 'connected' event, and set `connected` flag to true, but it is not